People’s Preferences for Different Approaches

 Methodological Challenges for Studying Different Approaches to Disclosure/Notification and Authorization

-In most of the research regarding people’s preferences, it is unclear whether people have a full understanding of the nature of the research being described and the differences between conventional research, pragmatic research, quality improvement research, and comparative effectiveness research.
+In most of the research regarding people’s preferences, it is unclear whether people have a full understanding of the nature of the research being described and the differences between conventional research and related activities, such as pragmatic research, quality improvement research, and comparative effectiveness research.
 Our current understanding relies, in large part, on hypothetical examples, such as those described above, and may not reflect what would happen in actual practice.
 To gain further insight, investigators would need to be inquisitive about the different approaches to disclosure and authorization and test them as part of future embedded trials to help determine what is and is not acceptable across a spectrum of different types of research (Sugarman 2016).

 Cho MK, Magnus D, Constantine M, et al. 2015.
 Attitudes toward risk and informed consent for research on medical practices: a cross-sectional survey.
 Ann Intern Med.
 162:690–696. doi:10.7326/M15-0166.
 PMID: 25868119.